microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 - At an in-person event, the squads can be set by the table the attendees sit at.
 - Load balanced by skill level - This encourages a mix of experts and novices so that there is shared learning.
 Experts are encouraged to help novices.
 - Segregated by skill level - This enables advanced participants to progress at a faster pace or take on additional challenges, while allowing novices to move at a less stressful pace as they work together to learn.
 - Play Dodgeball - The lead coach nominates a few attendees as squad leaders.
-Allow the squad leaders to pick their squadmembers like in gym class at school!
+Allow the squad leaders to pick their squadmembers like in gym class at school.
-- At a virtual event, given various attendee locations, you may form squads by timezone!
+- At a virtual event, given various attendee locations, you may form squads by timezone.
 This enables squads to take break times that align to their timezone.
 - Random

-**Tip:** If hosting a hack at an external organization, it is a good idea to ask the event stakeholder to help decide.
+**TIP:** If hosting a hack at an external organization, it is a good idea to ask the event stakeholder to help decide.

 Once squads have been formed, encourage them to each give their squad a fun name and rename their Teams channel to it as depicted in the image below.
 This will help break the ice and get the squad members collaborating out of the gate.